anwarhahjjeffersongeorge/Recurse-in-OpenSCAD/README.md

 1. Generate fibonnaci numbers,
 2. Generate highly degenerate pseudospirals using said fibonnaci numbers, and
-3. Manipulate one-dimensional vectors and vectors containing vector elements.
+3. Manipulate one-dimensional vectors and vectors containing vector elements (flip backwards, multiply a dimension by a scalar, etc.)